We have all seen the horse that won't walk whilst out on the trail ride or

 going.
 In fact, all horses and especially young or freshly broken in

 horses should be walked everywhere on a loopy rein and only be “On the Bit

 and Round” when doing flat work.
 This will keep the horse seine and much

 more accepting of the hard boring grind of the circle work that flatwork

 includes.
 A horse cannot see the rhyme nor reason in going endlessly

 around an arena because in the horse’s mind there is no beginning or end.

 Nothing to focus on, no completion, no arrival.
 This is where you will

-always get your misbehavior, tention, stress and un-hapiness.
+always get your misbehavior, tension, stress and un-happiness.

 They hold onto the reins and pull on a horses mouth "IN CASE THE HORSE